lightbluecactus/Kang_Yan_favourite_things/README.md

 Need a browser and a local server to open index.html.

 ## Usage
-download WAMP/MAMP/LAMP depend on your system, dowonload this project or <kbd>git clone</kbd> to your server directory, run localhost, open browser and go to localhost/favourite_things.
+download WAMP/MAMP/LAMP depend on your system, dowonload this project or `git clone` to your server directory, run localhost, open browser and go to localhost/favourite_things.
 Then you should see the web page.

 ## Play with the Page
 Click on buttons on the left of the page, and see 3 different things with image and description.